mkzia/eas503-notes/intro.md

 - Ensure you can access EAS503 course page on UB Learns
 - Ensure you can log into Gradescope
+- Ensure you can log into Kritik and pay the fee ($24)
 - Ensure you can log into Piazza
 - Install Anaconda (https://www.anaconda.com/products/individual)
 - Install Microsoft Visual Studio Code